KindaBrazy/LynxHub-Hardware-Monitor/README.md

   it from the official Microsoft website:
     - [Download .NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - **Missing Data?
 Run as Administrator**: Some hardware sensors require elevated permissions to be read correctly.
-If you notice that certain metrics (like CPU/GPU temperature) are not appearing, please try running LynxHub as an administrator.
+If you notice that certain metrics (like CPU temperature) are not appearing, please try running LynxHub as an administrator.

 -----